 |V-model is the basis of structured testing|

-End users express their whish for a solution for one or more problems they have.
-In testing you have to start preparation of your user tests at this moment!
+End users express their wish for a solution for one or more problems they have.
+In testing, you have to start preparing for your user tests at this moment!

 You should do test preparation sessions with your acceptance testers.
-Ask them what cases they want to test.
-It might help you to find good test cases if you interview end users about the every day cases they work on.
-Ask them for difficulties they meet in every days work now.
+Ask them what causes they want to test.
+It might help you to find good test cases if you interview end-users about the everyday cases they work on.
+Ask them for difficulties they meet in every day’s work now.

 – Global and detailed design

 Development translates the analysis documents into technical design.